Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 All in all, I think Underdog and PrizePicks are tied in terms of which is better.
 And the good news is that you don't have to pick just one!

 I recommend signing up for both so you can take advantage of both welcome offers and get the best payout based on your entry size.
-Currently, Underdog is offering a play $5, get $100 bonus and they also give out a Gimme pick on signup.
-PrizePicks is offering play $5, get $50 offer.
+Currently, Underdog's sign-up bonus is Play $5, Get $50 in Bonus Entries + Gimme Pick.
+PrizePicks gives new users a Play $5, Get $50 Bonus offer.

 Here is a screenshot of each app to help you get an idea of what they look like: